UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 Together, we prioritise well-being, collaboratively find solutions, and infuse our actions with meaning and purpose.
 In this shared journey, the Holy Grail emerges, as we cultivate unity, realize shared values, and pursue the greater good.

-- Prioritize health and take responsibility
+- Build systems that reward truth, not noise
-- Infuse systems with dignity and direction
+- Design incentives that nurture responsibility
-- Realign freedom with societal care
+- Center health — physical, mental, societal
-- Shape laws and investments that elevate, not extract
+- Align autonomy with collective care

 > The Holy Grail is not given — it is **cultivated**.